 Tech recruiters often get a bad rap.
 Some of it is warranted; too many of them harass programmers with unsolicited cold emails or LinkedIn messages that make us feel like numbers.
 How many of us have been pestered about “the opportunity of a lifetime” …with a company we’re not remotely interested in, using a programming language we hate?

-That said, recruiters can be a fantastic asset, especially at specific times during your career.
+That said, recruiters and staffing agencies can be fantastic assets, especially at specific times during your career.

-This article, the first of a multi-part series on using tech recruiters to get freelance programming work, will discuss what those times are.
+This article, the first of a multi-part series on using tech recruiters and staffing agencies to get freelance programming work, will discuss what those times are.
 Subsequent posts will go into details about how to get work through tech recruiters, and how to move past it to build up your career.

 The mindset of working with tech recruiters